tagma-1/pretty-good-reads/README.md

 ## About

 This is a demo Rails application for planning, designing and building a review system that is loosely based on Good Reads.
+It remains in development.

 ## Planning